fakepixels/pace/README.md

 ---

-### **Let’s Do Step 1 Now**
+### **Let's Do Step 1 Now**

 - Please rename your directory and update your `go.mod` as above.
-- Let me know when you’re ready for the next step, or if you want me to generate the version flag code for you!
+- Let me know when you're ready for the next step, or if you want me to generate the version flag code for you!

+git remote -v